fixthestatusquo/.github/profile/README.md

 Proca Widgets can be used for actions such as signing petitions and twitterstorms, mail-to-target, social media campaigns and more.
 Supporter sign-ups can be collected and stored securely, actions taken are tracked so you can see what works well, and social media share options can be easily integrated.

-Looking to contribute
+##  Looking to contribute?

 Proca has a split tech architecture where the frontend is in React and the backend is in Elixir.

 - [Frontend repository](https://github.com/fixthestatusquo/proca)
 - [Backend repository](https://github.com/fixthestatusquo/proca-server)

+They communicate via a [graphql API](https://doc.proca.app/welcome)

 The frontend already includes a command line interface to manage the campaigns/organisation/widgets, but you might want to only install that [CLI](https://github.com/fixthestatusquo/proca-cli), for instance if you only want to download a csv of your supporters

-They communicate via a [graphql API](https://doc.proca.app/welcome)

 If you want to push automatically new supporters to your CRM, check out our sync repository.